-KIX EAP is made up of one organization that oversees activities in Global Partnership for Education partner countries in Eastern Europe, Middle East and North Africa, Central Asia, Asia-Pacific:
+KIX EMAP is made up of one organization that oversees activities in Global Partnership for Education partner countries in Eastern Europe, Middle East and North Africa, Asia and Pacific region.

 The Network for International Policies and Cooperation in Education and Training (NORRAG) is a global membership-based network.
 NORRAG’s core mandate and strength is producing, disseminating, and brokering critical knowledge and building capacity among the wide range of stakeholders that constitute the network.
 These stakeholders inform and shape education policies and practice at national and international levels.
 They are united by a shared commitment to principles of social justice, equity, and quality in education.

 KIX LAC oversees activities in Global Partnership for Education partner countries in Latin America and the Caribbean.
 It is a consortium of three organizations: